liquidctl/liquidctl/extra/contrib/liquidctlfan/README.md

 # liquidctlfan a wrapper script for liquidctl to control your fans
 When I built my first water-cooled PC a few months ago, using Linux, I thought it would be easy to control or regulate it.
-I quickly found liqduictl on github and after a few weeks I could control my NZXT X73 under Linux.
+I quickly found liquidctl on Github and after a few weeks I could control my NZXT X73 under Linux.
 Thanks a lot for that!
 Unfortunately I found out that I couldn't control the fans in relation to the CPU temperature. (see https://github.com/jonasmalacofilho/liquidctl/issues/118)

 ## Components